GeraldOkoth/luxurycarske/README.md

-# Luxury-Cars_Webpage
+## Luxury Cars Webpage
-This repository contains files for our group work project (Luxury Cars webpage)
+Luxury cars is a website developed in collaboration with some other programmers as a fulfilment of our group work project (Luxury Cars webpage)